 Circa 1977, at the age of 15 Kirk Hammet first picked up playing the guitar.
 His first band was Exodus, which he helped to found and played a demo for in 1982.
 Then in 1983 he joined Metallica.

 Why Ron McGovney Quit

-Ron McGovney, by his own account was never fired from the band as bassist, but just got fed up with the behavior of his bandmates.
+By his own account, Ron McGovney was never fired from the band as bassist—he just got fed up with the behavior of his bandmates.
 According to him they did not take recording and playing their instruments seriously and would often be too drunk to perform songs right.
 Dave Mustaine had broken his bass guitar and he had overheard the band members talking about getting a new bassist, Trauma’s Cliff Burton.
 Driving around to gigs was costing him money that he was never reimbursed by the band by any paycheck.
 That is why Ron McGovney left the band.
 Even if he hadn’t quit Cliff Burton would have been Metallica’s bassist because he was simply a better bass player.
-On March 5th, 1983 Cliff Burton officially joined Metallica as their bassist and played his first show with the band.
+On March 5, 1983, Cliff Burton officially joined Metallica as their bassist and played his first show with the band.